How to Keep up with Customer Expectations

 Nowadays, my city is experiencing one of the harshest winters in nearly 30 years.
 It’s not exactly like The Day After Tomorrow but feels something like that when you are rushing home with wet gloves.
 For the people suffering in traffic, it must be a freezing version of hell.
 Luckily, I work from home and many of the trees around my apartment block are skewed in different angles, either toward the road or inside our garden.
 That evening, one of them cracked by the weight of snow accumulation.
 It would completely break and fall on a car if branches of the neighboring tree hadn’t stopped it.

 I alerted the superintendent immediately to find the owner of the car while I was looking for the municipality’s phone number online.
 I heard one of my neighbors saying that she was calling somebody, so I didn’t bother further.
 Apparently, she called the fire brigade and a few hours later they arrived to remove the broken tree.
 They cut it to pieces quickly, leaving the pieces by the side of the road for another team to pick up the next day.
-At least four trees collapsed in my close vicinity that evening and the officials put their heart and soul to solve “the big city problems” throughout the night.
+At least four trees collapsed in my close vicinity that evening and the officials put their heart and soul into solving “the big city problems” throughout the night.

 That’s basically it.
 Nothing interesting.
 Problem solved in about three hours.
-Probably that could have been the best I could hope for, when the whole city was in a state of alarm with maybe a couple of civilization collapses in some areas.
+Probably that could have been the best I could hope for when the whole city was in a state of alarm with maybe a couple of civilization collapses in some areas.
 However, I realized that as a customer, my expectations were somewhat different.
 At least they would have been in a more reasonable situation – like not in an unexpected disaster movie.

 Examples of customer expectations in the eye of the storm